How I Get (Paid) Modelling Jobs Without an Agency | FrameAmbition

 On one occasion, I sent in my photos too late for a job and someone had already been chosen, but I let the casting director for the brand know that I live in both Kenya and South Africa which I know are two of their major locations, and she appreciated it.
 One other time, I sent some photos to a well-known Kenyan accessories designer, got a response and was invited in to a meeting/mini casting at her studio.
 I didn't get much further than that with the last one but I have a theory as to why and I know what I'd do different today.

-This in my opinion is one of the harder parts of essentially managing yourself- keeping on top of your appearance (don't forget this is a superficial industry, even in the best of cases).
+This in my opinion is one of the harder parts of essentially managing yourself as a model - keeping on top of your appearance (don't forget this is a superficial industry, even in the best of cases).
 You may not have anyone to tell you your skin is not looking its best so hydrate and exfoliate.
 Or that you're not as toned as your photos, let's get to work and not give the designer a rude shock when they see you in the flesh.

 < ^ Some scenes from castings I found out about 1 week before (MAX).
 That's often how it goes though, freelance or not

 As you know I recently walked in my first ever fashion week which was a whirlwind and such a bomb experience.
 But there are things I could do better.
 Since travelling for a month in Europe, I hadn't been as disciplined as before about staying in good shape and then suddenly this opportunity came around and weeks after I sent in my photos I was on a runway in a bikini.
 I looked alright, but could have used some more ab work.
 And maybe a wax, come to think of it.
 Keep it real with yourself, these are things that you'll be compared with other models on and may well cost you work in the future.

 And there you go, some of my tips for winning as a freelance model.
 This of course goes hand-in-hand with hard work, drive and honestly a little luck, but it can definitely be done.